mpanko/denisasvach/content/projects/do-you-mind-if-i-join-you.md

     alt: Do You Mnind If I Join You
   - type: image
     span: true
     vertical: false
-    src: /images/dymiijy4.webp
-    alt: Do You Mnind If I Join You
-  - type: image
-    span: false
-    vertical: false
     src: /images/dymiijy_6.jpg
     alt: Do You Mnind If I Join You